akka/akka/RELEASING.md

 ## Snapshot releases

-Snapshot releases are created from master and published to https://oss.sonatype.org/content/repositories/snapshots/com/typesafe/akka/
+Snapshot releases are created from `main` and published to https://oss.sonatype.org/content/repositories/snapshots/com/typesafe/akka/

 To create snapshot versions manually, use `sbt clean publishLocal`.